 What is the SOTW?

-Currently, there are thirteen different types of political elected offices across the state of Texas that have women serving at or above parity—meaning 50% or more of these seats in counties throughout the state are filled by women and femmes.
+There are twelve elected offices in Texas that have women serving at or above parity—meaning 50% or more of these seats are filled by women.

 The most populous offices are elected offices that have the largest number of seats available across Texas.
 Though there are more offices available for election, these positions do not always correlate with those elected at or above parity.

 Texas is home to 254 different counties.
 The counties in the chart below elected the most women comparative to the number of elected seats

 This is a map showing the parity levels by county.
 Geographic representation across the state is an important intersection of parity, of which we are only beginning to understand.
 Below is a map showing parity levels by county.
 101 counties out of 254 elected candidates at parity in 2022.
 105 counties increased their parity percentage from the 2018 midterm elections, as 149 counties decreased.
 Rural counties (less than 100,000 people) are more likely than their more populated counterparts to be at parity, with around 25% of rural counties above parity.
 Despite gains, only 3.4 million of the 29.1 million people in Texas live in a parity county.

 On top of crunching the numbers from the 2022 election cycle, we also interviewed women+ from across the Lone Star state..
 Scroll from left to right then click each feature to expand their picture and read their story.